BartDi/Scam/README.md

 Project Description:

-1)Database
+1) Database

  We used the MySQL database (Figure 1.1) for the project.
 The database only keeps the login information.
 Passwords are encrypted.

- 2)
-Login and Registration When you press the button in the upper left corner (photo 2.1), we will see a menu (photo 2.2), through which we can easily navigate through the various sub-pages (contact, author information, one game without a login request) of our project.
+2) Login and Registration When you press the button in the upper left corner (photo 2.1), we will see a menu (photo 2.2), through which we can easily navigate through the various sub-pages (contact, author information, one game without a login request) of our project.

 We can log in using the left pane, the right pane is for people who do not have an account with our service.
 The Logging and Logging Panel can display several messages: Incorrect logic or password, too short credentials for login, correct addition of new account to the database, occupied username.
 After we have successfully registered and/or logged in, we will go to the home page.

-3)Home page
+3) Home page
 The home page (photo 3.1) shows 4 blocks representing the games available on the page, after which we will press on the dedicated games subpages.

-4)Games
+4) Games
 The first game is a Roulette (Picture 4.1).
 Clicking on the “Play” button starts the draw, which is shown in the bar above the button.
 Below the button I find the number and color of the drawing.

 The second game is 'Wisielec' (photo 4.2).
 The game will draw us a lot of passwords and we have to guess them by clicking on each letter.
 Any wrong answer brings us closer to "saying a person", or a lost one.
 We can also use a password hint on the website to guide us to a possible password.